Published 11/2022

 Know your ethical practices

-deals with Foundation of applied ethics.
+What you'll learndeals with Foundation of applied ethics.
 Ethics is the philosophical treatise which studies human behavior and tries to determine what is right or wrong behave

 Environmental Ethics.
 Adjusting the relationship between humans and nature is one of the most fundamental issues we face and must deal with today.